 More details and motivations are given in the articles mentionned in the References.

 If returnBaseline is TRUE, will return a list with the following elements: Spectrum_data and Baseline.
 Otherwise, the function will just return Spectrum_data.

-Spectrum_data The matrix of spectra with the baseline removed.
 Baseline Estimation of the baseline.

 Benoît Legat, Manon Martin & Paul H. C. Eilers